Rapid cooling of the Cassiopeia A neutron star due to superfluid quantum criticality

 where $\Delta R$ is the thickness of the NS crust and $\kappa$ is the thermal conductivity.
-From this relation, one can see that $t_{w}$ is proportional to the total heat capacity $C^\mathrm{NFL}_{\mathrm{v}}$.
-Recall that the neutrons' contribution to $C^\mathrm{NFL}_{\mathrm{v}}$ acquires a logarithmic enhancement due to the NFL behavior since an early time of the thermal evolution.
-As a consequence, the value of $t_{w}$ is substantially prolonged to roughly $400$ yr.
-The rapid cooling caused by this internal thermal non-equilibrium cooperates with the PBF processes to produce the steep slope of the cooling data shown in Fig.~\ref{fig:shorttermcooling}.
-Heinke and Ho \cite{Ho10} attributed the rapid cooling of Cas A NS to its being in the thermal relaxation stage.
+This relation shows that $t_{w}$ is proportional to the total heat capacity $C^\mathrm{NFL}_{\mathrm{v}}$.
+Recall that the neutrons' contribution to $C^\mathrm{NFL}_{\mathrm{v}}$ acquires a logarithmic enhancement from NFL behavior since an early time of the thermal evolution.
+Consequently, the value of $t_{w}$ is substantially prolonged to roughly $400$ yr. {Comparing the three curves in Fig.~\ref{fig:coolingcompare}, the NFL enhancement of the neutron specific heat is identified as the dominant effect that dramatically prolongs $t_w$, while the enhancement of the total neutrino emissivity plays a supporting role in fine-tuning the cooling slope.} The rapid cooling caused by this internal thermal non-equilibrium cooperates with the PBF processes to produce the steep slope of the cooling data shown in Fig.~\ref{fig:shorttermcooling}.
+Heinke and Ho \citep{Ho10} attributed the rapid cooling of the Cas A NS to its being in the thermal relaxation stage.
 Our cooling scenario provides a microscopic mechanism for this hypothesis.
-It turns out that the influence of superfluid QC on the internal thermal equilibrium process is nontrivial and deserves further investigations.
+It appears that the impact of quantum criticality on the internal thermal equilibrium process is nontrivial and deserves further investigations.